MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 ## Google

-To allow users to login to MyGet using their Google account, enable the Google authentication module.
+To allow users to sign in to MyGet using their Google account, enable the Google authentication module.

 Once the **Add authentication module** dialog is shown, we can find **Settings for Google**.
 Make sure to keep this window open as we will need it for the remainder of the configuration steps.

 In a separate browser window:

-* Log in to your Google account and open **[API credential management](https://console.developers.google.com/apis/credentials)**.
+* Sign in to your Google account and open **[API credential management](https://console.developers.google.com/apis/credentials)**.
 * From the **Create credentials** dropdown, select **OAuth client ID**.
 * Click **Create credentials**, then **OAuth Client ID**.
 * (optional) in the OAuth consent screen page, enter a product name (e.g. *MyGet*) and click **Save**.